berniewu2/WutheringWaveEchoScorer/README.md

 #### 3. [Analyze](#3-analyze)

-## 1. Create a character profile from official discord
+## 1. Create a character profile from the official Discord

 1. Go to Discord

 2. Search **Wuthering Waves Official** and join server

-3. find **#bot-command** channel
+3. Find **#bot-command** channel

-4. change language to English
+4. Change language to English

 ```
 \language English